EutechCybernetic/LDAPSyncTool/README.md

 ### ldap.query
 The actual LDAP query to issue to fetch the required users.
 This query must return all users that need to be synced with iviva

+### ldap.getAllAttributes
+When set to true, the query will return all attributes that each user has, regardless of what has been configured in the `attributes` dictionary
 ### ldap.attributes
 This is a dictionary mapping LDAP attributes to the corresponding iviva attributes.
 Note that `userAccountControl` is always added and you should not have to explicitly map it here.